-The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
+This website may contain affiliate links and we may be compensated (at no cost to you!).

 Summer is a very busy time of year for festivals, and Colorado has lots of beautiful sunny days and balmy nights.

-If you’re planning a visit to Colorado in May, line up with the locals to celebrate the history and culture of our cities!
+If you’re planning a visit to Colorado in the early summer, line up with the locals to celebrate the history and culture of our cities!

 Important: Due to the dryness of our air in basically all of Colorado, fireworks for personal use are almost totally illegal.

 Nearly every city will have a large community fireworks show on holidays like Fourth of July and New Year’s for your viewing pleasure.

 Here is a quick line up of all the Colorado events and outdoor festivals you can’t miss!

 While many cities host their own food tour events, by far the biggest food tour in Colorado is A Taste of Colorado.